Viralmaniar/BigBountyRecon/README.md

 22. Employees on LINKEDIN: Identifying employee names on LinkedIn can help you build a username list when it comes to password spraying attack.

 23. .HTACCESS / Sensitive Files: Look for sensitive file exposure.
+This may indicate a server misconfiguration.

 24. Find Subdomains: Subdomain helps you expand the attack surface on the target organisation.
 There are numerous tools available to automate the process of subdomain enumeration.

-25: Find Sub-Subdomains: Identify sub-sub domains on the target organisation using Google Dork,
+25. Find Sub-Subdomains: Identify sub-sub domains on the target organisation using Google Dork,

-26: Find WordPress related exposure: WordPress related exposure helps you gain access to sensitive files and folders.
+26. Find WordPress related exposure: WordPress related exposure helps you gain access to sensitive files and folders.

-27: BitBucket & Atlassian: Source code leakage, hardcoded credentials and access to cloud infrastructure.
+27. BitBucket & Atlassian: Source code leakage, hardcoded credentials and access to cloud infrastructure.

-28: PassiveTotal: PassiveTotal is a great tool to perform threat investigation.
+28. PassiveTotal: PassiveTotal is a great tool to perform threat investigation.
 Using BigBountyRecon we will use PassiveTotal to identify subdomains on the target information.

-29: Stackoverflow:
+29. Stackoverflow: Source code exposure or any technology-specific questions mentioned on the Stackoverflow.

-30: Find WordPress related expsore using Wayback Machine:
+30. Find WordPress related exposure using Wayback Machine:

-31: GitHub:
+31. GitHub: Quickly look for sensitive information on the GitHub.

-32: OpenBugBounty:
+32. OpenBugBounty: Look for publicly exposed security issues on the OpenBugBounty website.

-33. Reddit:
+33. Reddit: Information about the particular organisation on the Reddit platform.

-34. CrossDomain.xml:
+34. Crossdomain.xml: Look for misconfigured crossdomain.xml files on the target organisation.

-35. ThreatCrowd:
+35. ThreatCrowd: Search engine for threats, however, we are going to use this to identify additional sub-domains.

-36. .git Folder:
+36. .git Folder: Source code exposure. it's possible to download the entire repository content if accessible.

-37. YouTube:
+37. YouTube: Look for any recent news on Youtube.

 38. Digital Ocean Spaces:

 39. .SWF File (Google):